A man and a woman standing near a large bronze of a reclining male figure, half removed from its shipping crate

 We will also turn to conservation science to investigate how the statue was originally manufactured, using techniques such as X-radiography, endoscopy, technical imaging, and non-invasive analytical methods.
 Scientific information will be crucial in the design of the treatment plan aimed to ensure long-term stability of the object.
 It will also allow scholars to compare the Satyr to other ancient bronzes to better understand not only this statue but also other ancient bronze works and their long and varied histories.

-Stay tuned for future articles that will report updates on the progress of these investigations.
+Stay tuned for future posts that will report updates on the progress of these investigations.